Key Takeaways

 Symptom: Query "PO-68755" doesn't match "Purchase Order 68755"

 Fix: Hybrid search.
-BM25 catches exact matches, vector handles fuzzy semantics
+BM25 catches exact matches, vector handles fuzzy semantics.
+This is crucial since active monitoring reduces fraud detection time from 12 to 6 months [ACFE 2024].

 Pitfall 3: No Relevance Filtering